 Cobblers are crisps are very similar!
 The only difference is in the topping.
 Cobbler has a cake or biscuit-like topping, or it may be topped with pie crust.
 A crisp topping is more of a streusel, with brown sugar and butter.
 Oats are often mixed into the topping.
 If you want to make a peach crisp, you can replace the apples in this apple crisp recipe for a delicious cast-iron skillet peach crisp!

-Once the cobbler has cooled enough to serve (at least 5 minutes), portion the servings and top each with a big scoop of vanilla bean ice cream!
+Once the cobbler has cooled enough to serve (about 10 minutes), portion the servings and top each with a big scoop of vanilla bean ice cream!
 Or if you prefer, it is also really good with homemade whipped cream.
 The best part is when the cream starts to melt into the cobbler!
 So good!

 This recipe was a part of our Georgia state dinner, in honor of the famous fresh Georgia peaches!